-Are you planning, discussing with your peers, or just thinking about cloud adoption but always stuck with a dilemma when it comes to the cost?
-Well, the cloud providers know this and offer Free Tiers of their services to help the customer take a trial of their services.
-Well, who doesn’t like free things?
-In this blog, we are discussing what is in every cloud providers’ Free Tiers i.e. AWS vs Azure vs GCP Free Tier.
+Are you planning, discussing with your peers, or just thinking about Cloud adoption, but confused over pricing?
+Well, Cloud providers know this and offer Free Tiers of their services to help customers try out the same.
+Who has ever declined a free trial?
+In this blog, we are discussing what is on offer for every cloud providers’ Free Tiers i.e. AWS vs Azure vs GCP Free Tier.

-Cloud providers serve customers from individual developers to big enterprises.
-The top three cloud providers – Amazon Web Services, Google Cloud Platform, and Microsoft Azure offers free trial versions of various services.
-These free offerings are tagged with limited resources and can’t suffice the full production needs.
-But the free trial gives you the flavor of how services will work without even paying anything for it.
+Cloud service providers’ customer list spans from individual developers to large enterprises.
+The top three cloud providers — Amazon Web Services, Google Cloud Platform, and Microsoft Azure — offer free trial versions of various services.
+These free offers come with limited resources and can’t fulfill the full production needs.
+However, the free trial gives you an idea of how services will work without even paying anything for it.

 There are basically two types of offerings under Free Tier, i.e., “free for a limited time” and “always free.”
-The services under each type of free tier can vary as per the cloud provider.
-There can be instances that a cloud provider is offering one service free for a limited time and the other cloud provider may be offering similar service free for lifetime with certain limitations.
+The services under each type of Free Tier can vary as per the cloud provider.
+There may be instances where a cloud provider offers one service free for a limited time and the other cloud provider offers similar service free for lifetime with certain limitations.

 AWS vs Microsoft Azure vs Google Cloud Platform (GCP) Free Tier Types

-As we already mentioned that there are only two types of free tiers, which are:
+As already mentioned, there are only two types of free tiers, namely:

-Cloud providers offer you certain services for free for 12 months.
-This free tier is offered to only the firs sign-up or registrations with the services and that too with certain limitations.
-You will be charged for services as per the usual rate after 12 months since you first signed up.
+Cloud providers offer you certain services free for 12 months.
+This free tier is offered only to the first sign-up or registrations with the services and that too with certain limitations.
+You will be charged for services as per the usual rate 12 months after you first signed up.

 2. Always Free:

-There are few services that cloud providers offer which are free for lifetime, but this comes with limited usage of those services per month.
+There are a few services that cloud providers offer that are free for lifetime, but this comes with a monthly limited usage of those services.
 You can manage the monthly usage of services via consoles offered by the respective provider.

 Key Points to Remember: